FPBrno/aeson-parsec-picky/README.md

 -------------

 This library was written with re-usability in mind.
-Parsers it provides does not consume any spaces before of after JSON values and therefore they are more easily reusable for your own projects.
+Parsers it provides do not consume any spaces before of after corresponding values and therefore are more easily reusable for your own projects.

 Parsing to Aeson data types
 ---------------------------